 Once you know how much money you need, compare these figures with your initial movie budget.
 If you find you do not have enough money to make your movie, you have three choices.

 You can either get more money.
 You can modify your script and schedule.
 Or you could go through each line item in your budget and figure out where to cut costs.
 Each choice will have creative consequences.

-Later you will utilize this information to write your movie business plan.
+Later you will utilize this information to write your Film Business Plan.
 Your plan will serve as a marketing document that outlines to prospective investors how you plan to spend their money and hopefully recoup it.
 And if you’d like some additional tools to help you schedule and organize your shot lists, make sure you grab a copy of the shot list tool kit.